charlesbreton/charlesbreton.github.io/_posts/2015-08-19-most-cited-cjps.md

 ---
 layout: post
-title: Most cited article in CJPS
+title: Most cited articles in CJPS
 ---

 In my previous post, I looked at the most cited article in political science by decade.